Ever thought about becoming a manager? Want to know what it takes and how to move up from your individual contributor role?

-If you don’t like your job, or the the company you work at, you should not become a manager there.
+If you don’t like your job or the company you work at, you should not become a manager there.
 It will only make things worse for you and your team.

 Unfortunately, this is a common problem, which is called the “cascade effect” by Gallup:

-Put simply, if your boss doesn’t like their job, or is disengaged, then there’s a good chance you won’t either.
+Put simply, if your boss doesn’t like their job, or is disengaged, then there’s a good chance you will feel the same.

 Coming full circle, you can see that with all the reasons you should or should not become a manager, your decisions affect more than you.
 Be mindful of that and choose wisely when, or if, you become a manager.

 Not sure if management is for you?
-Here’s some of the most common reasons people become bad managers.
+Here are some of the most common reasons people become bad managers.